That being said, pinpointing the source of your pain could really help your ability to treat it correctly.

 If you have any of the above conditions or symptoms, it could be time to look into the best mattress for lower back pain or implement some new stretches into your morning routine.
 The good news is that the pain is not likely to be permanent.
 Especially if you start treating it early.

-Beating Sciatic Back and Leg Pain at Home
+How to Treat Sciatic Back and Leg Pain

 Sciatica sounds bleak, but we’re about to hit you with some good news.
 About 80-90% of all people with sciatic nerve pain will find relief without needing surgery.
 It’s the small victories, right?
-Here are some things to try (with permission from your doctor, of course).
+There are many lower back pain treatments available, depending on your current health.
+Here are some things to try for sciatic nerve pain relief at night (with permission from your doctor, of course).

 For a glute-targeting stretch, lay on your back and bend your left leg.
 Put your right ankle over your left thigh.
 Pull your left thigh toward your chest, leaving your behind on the ground.
 Then repeat the stretch with your right leg bent.